joseTamezPena/RISKPLOTS/README.md

 `-riskData`

 The RRplots will assume that the input data (`riskData`) is a two column R data-frame.
-The first column will have the censoring information, i.e., {0: No event, 1: True event} The second column will have the probability of observing at least one event per time interval ($\Delta t$).
+The first column will have the censoring information, i.e., {0: No event, 1: True event} The second column will have the probability of observing at least one event in the time interval ($\Delta t$).
 Internally the function will assume that the Poisson distribution models the probability of observing k events.
 Hence:

 $$
 p(k>0)=1.0-e^{-\lambda},
 $$

-where $\lambda$ is the average number of events withing time interval, will estimate the probability of observing at least one event in the next time interval.
+where $\lambda$ is the average number of events withing time interval. $p(k>0)$ will estimate the probability of observing at least one event in the time interval.

 If the user models the risk by Cox modeling, then $\lambda$ is: